TPP and TTIP

 The Trans-Pacific Partnership (TPP) and the Transatlantic Trade and Investment Partnership (TTIP) would lead to increased gas exports and imported foods, while weakening our nation’s domestic laws and increasing the financialization of nature.
 Eleven Pacific Rim countries and the United States are currently negotiating the TPP, while TTIP is between the United States and the European Union.
 Both are advertised as bold new ways to eliminate tariffs, import quotas and preferences on goods and services.
 And if put into action, they’ll serve as the models for future global trade deals.

 Take action!
 Urge your congressional representatives to stop President Obama’s plan to “fast track” secret trade deals.

-In reality, the TPP and TAFTA are power grabs by corporations and their financers.
+In reality, the TPP and TTIP are power grabs by corporations and their financers.
 They would challenge laws that protect the environment, rein in corporate interests, protect food safety, promote renewable energy, and curb risky practices such as fracking.